octoprobe/testbed_micropython/docs/user_guide/20_features.rst

   Every tentacle is identified by its serial number.
 A inventory lookup will provide the required information about that tentacle.

+* Detect flakiness `--count`

+  Specifying `--count=3` will run every test 3 times.
+In the Summary Report, the 3 results will be presented aside (for example: pass fail pass).

+* Specify reference tentacle using `--reference=ESP32_C3_DEVKIT`

+  WLAN and BLE tests run always against a reference tentacle.
+The hardcoded default is `RPI_PICO_W`.
+However this may be overriden using `--reference=ESP32_C3_DEVKIT`.
+Watch out to select a tentacle which supports WLAN and BLE!

 * Tab completion

   `mptest test --only-board / --only-test` provide tab completion.